 Medical Imaging is an essential component of modern medicine and plays a key role in the diagnosis, treatment and monitoring of disease.
 The Medical Imaging MSc covers:

 - the basic physics involved in the different imaging techniques

 - image formation, pattern recognition and applications in the field of radiology

-Whilst not a clinical skills course, the teaching of the technical aspects of imaging techniques is firmly grounded and in their clinical usage.
-Many of our lecturers are at the forefront of research in their field and bring insights from emerging imaging techniques.This programme is designed for recent graduates preparing for a career in medical imaging, professionals already working in the field, and medical students wishing to intercalate.
+Whilst not a clinical skills course, the teaching of technical aspects of imaging techniques is firmly grounded in their clinical usage.
+Many of our lecturers are at the forefront of research in their field and bring insights from emerging imaging techniques.This course is designed for recent graduates preparing for a career in medical imaging, professionals already working in the field, and medical students wishing to intercalate.

 You can also study this subject at a Postgraduate Diploma or Postgraduate Certificate level.